-25. Physical Capital Needs Assessment

-Applications must include a Physical Capital Needs Assessment (PCNA).
+25. Physical Capital Needs Assessment When is this due?
+Proposal Application Final Application X Applications must include a Physical Capital Needs Assessment (PCNA).
 The PCNA must reflect current building conditions, conform to the standards in the LIHTC Rental Underwriting Guidelines and Design and Architectural Standards.

-26. Prior OHFA Funding Documents

-Projects with any prior award(s) of HDAP still in the affordability period, as detailed in the HDAP Funding Agreement, as of the date of the Proposal Application, may not participate.
-Projects previously funded with OHFA resources, including LIHTC, and MLP must provide copies of all legal documents and amendments associated with OHFA funding, including, but not limited to, the following:

-- LIHTC restrictive covenant(s)
+26. Prior OHFA Funding Documents When is this due?
+Proposal Application Final Application X Projects with any prior award(s) of HDAP still in the affordability period, as detailed in the HDAP Funding Agreement, as of the date of the Proposal Application, may not participate.
+Projects previously funded with OHFA resources, including LIHTC, and MLP must provide copies of all legal documents and amendments associated with OHFA funding, including, but not limited to, the following: LIHTC restrictive covenant(s) MLP mortgage(s) MLP note(s) 27.
+Program Certification (.PDF format) When is this due?
+Proposal Application X Final Application X An executed OHEA Drearem Certification must be executed and individually submitted in DDE format

-- MLP mortgage(s)

-- MLP note(s)

-27. Program Certification (.PDF format)